Fronius LogoFronius Mobile Logo

 The device is intended solely for the welding processes specified on the rating plate.

 Any use above and beyond this purpose is deemed improper.
-The manufacturer shall not be held liable for any damage arising from such usage.

 The device is designed for use in industry and the workshop.
 The manufacturer accepts no responsibility for any damage caused through use in a domestic setting.